getgrav/grav-learn/pages/17/02.content/03.collections/doc.md

 An alias of `'@self.self'` is also valid.

+> [!WARNING]
-!
-Empty collection will be returned if the page has not been published.
+> Empty collection will be returned if the page has not been published.

 ##### @self.parent - The parent page of the current page